-I staggered towards the lodge, opting to wait outside while Dave and Dustin checked in.
+I staggered towards the lodge, opting to wait outside while Dave checked in.
 I stood breathlessly, wobbling, staring in disbelief at the smiling faces of the hardcore hikers.

 As their laughs echoed around me, I felt pins and needles slowly creeping into my eyeballs.
 As I searched for something to hold on to the scene started swimming before my eyes.
 Their laughter drifted further and further away as bile rose in my throat and my legs collapsed beneath me.
 Please don’t let me pass out.